pandas-dev/pandas/doc/source/user_guide/io.rst

    As the `xlwt <https://pypi.org/project/xlwt/>`__ package is no longer maintained, the ``xlwt`` engine will be removed from a future version of pandas.
-This is the only engine in pandas that supports writing in the ``xls`` format.
+This is the only engine in pandas that supports writing to ``.xls`` files.

 pandas chooses an Excel writer via two methods: